Temporary Works Coordinator

 To find out more about temporary works you can also take a look at our informative blog here.

-- Various types of Temporary Works
+- Various groups and types of Temporary Works

 - Case studies, procedures and policies of Temporary Works

-- Design and Register for Temporary Works
+- Register for Temporary Works, design requirements and checks

-- Standard solutions and design checks
+- Standard solutions and guidance design documents

-- Temporary Works Coordinator’s role and responsibilities
+- Temporary works Co-ordinator – job role and responsibilities

-What is Required to Pass the CITB Temporary Works Coordinator Course
+What is Required to Pass the CITB Temporary Works Coordinator Course?

 The CITB certificate is valid for 5 years.
 In addition, the certificate can only be renewed by doing the course again.